 The large size means that you can use just one goose egg for every two chicken eggs called for in recipes.
-Believe it or not, a single goose egg will make a nice sized omelette.
+Believe it or not, a single goose egg will make a nice sized omelet.

 As you can see from the second picture below, a goose egg yolk is quite a bit larger in proportion to the egg white than duck or chicken eggs.
 The yolk is enormous in fact!

-Now, don’t give me a hard time about the teflon pan in the picture.
-I certainly don’t ever use teflon at home.
+Now, don’t give me a hard time about the Teflon pan in the picture.
+I certainly don’t ever use Teflon at home.
 However, we were staying at an Airbnb, so I was using the only cookware that was available!